 “No exceptions.
 Please go out the door now.
 Don’t make me draw my gun.”

-P to the front entrance, Lyle gave Rinor’s shoulder a little shoveand he pointed.
+Pointing to the front entrance, Lyle gave Rinor’s shoulder a little shove.
 Prishtina grumbled as he left the building.

-Looking out at the front entrance, Captain Baggs could see the first protesters arrive out on the street.
-He got on the headquarters public address system and called for all officers to assemble in the lobby, directing several of them to guard the entrance.
-After sending officers to the building’s other doors, he put out a call for all Precinct 7 police units to return to headquarters to assist in crowd control.
-The crowd, assembling outside the station, started chanting : “Let Her Go!”
+Looking out at the front entrance, Captain Baggs could see the first protesters arriving on the street.
+He got on the headquarters public address system and called for all officers to assemble in the lobby, directing several to guard the entrance.
+After sending officers to the building’s other doors, he called all Precinct 7 police units to return to headquarters to assist with crowd control.
+The crowd outside the station started chanting.

+“Let Her Go!
+Let Her Go!”

-Rattled by the escalating mayhem surrounding him, Captain Baggs returned to the booking desk, where Officer Castillo had reattached Angel’s handcuffs behind her back.
-Motioning to two uniformed officers to join him, Baggs barked a command.
+Rattled by the escalating mayhem, Captain Baggs returned to the booking desk, where Officer Castillo had reattached Angel’s handcuffs behind her back.
+Motioning two uniformed officers to join him, Baggs barked a command.

 “Grimes, Joyner, take this suspect to Interview Room 2, chain her to the table and wait for me.”